EstebanUCR/Infinity_Fashion/infinity_fashion/README.md

 ###

 Project of the Web Application Development course CI-0137 of the UCR.<br>
-It consists of the creation of a virtual store of high quality women's clothing, where the knowledge acquired in the course is applied.<br>
+It consists of the creation of a virtual store of high quality women's clothing, where the knowledge acquired in the course is applied.<br><br>
-The [identity manual](https://drive.google.com/file/d/1wuHNlB9XpuQO-Sg6PUW5JpCMAIztyfyt/view?usp=sharing) defines important design details such as the logo, primary and secondary colors, as well as typography.<br>
+The [identity manual](https://drive.google.com/file/d/1wuHNlB9XpuQO-Sg6PUW5JpCMAIztyfyt/view?usp=sharing) defines important design details such as the logo, primary and secondary colors, as well as typography.<br><br>
 In the [moodboard](https://miro.com/welcomeonboard/YVJYdEhocWNNUktjNHFnUDFlVFEyd2xUUTRKTWtISXUzR1kzMDQyZ3FET2xNaUVIZlJKVWgzaWJDMDFYV1VrcXwzNDU4NzY0NTI0ODk1NjQ1ODQ0fDI=?share_link_id=804363808267) you can visualize the brainstorming that was discussed about the essence of the site.

 The site in production can be seen in [this link](https://extraordinary-douhua-fdc1a5.netlify.app/).